xemuliam/misc/dbt/macros/materializations/README.md

 ### !!!
 Important !!!
-Whereas script could affect many tables inside, this materialization returns empty target relation.
+Whereas it allows to to use many scripting models against the same target table, and/or SQL could affect many tables inside, this materialization returns **empty** target relation.
 Thus if you need to have dependency on script model then you must [force denedency](https://docs.getdbt.com/reference/dbt-jinja-functions/ref#forcing-dependencies):
 ```sql
 {{ config(
     materialized='script',